NORACL: Neurogenesis for Oracle-free Resource-Adaptive Continual Learning: Empirical Evaluation

 \section{Empirical Evaluation}

 We evaluate \gls{noracl} on three MNIST \citep{lecun2002gradient} variants spanning a spectrum of task geometry: \textbf{Permuted MNIST} (10 tasks; random pixel permutations, weakly-similar tasks \citep{goodfellow2015empirical}), \textbf{Rotated MNIST} (5 tasks; \citep{lopez2017gradient} fixed angular rotations of $20^\circ$ starting from $0^\circ$, moderately-similar), and \textbf{Binary Split MNIST} (5 tasks; binary classification over disjoint digit pairs similar to \cite{zenke2017continual}, highly similar).
+In addition, we evaluate \gls{noracl} on top of a frozen encoder on \textbf{Binary Split CIFAR-10} (5 tasks; binary classification over disjoint class pairs).
 All are framed as domain-incremental problems with a single shared output head and no task identity at inference (\Cref{sec:methods}).

-We compare \gls{noracl} against static baselines with \gls{ewc} at hidden widths of 16, 32, and 64 neurons per layer, for both one- and two-layer \glspl{mlp}. \gls{noracl} uses identical growth hyperparameters ($\gamma$, $\varepsilon$, $p$, $C$, $s_{\mathrm{init}}$, $\alpha$) across all benchmarks and depths; Appendix \Cref{tab:hyperparams_appendix} lists the exact values.
-Only the \gls{ewc} coefficient $\lambda$ is benchmark-specific.
+For the MNIST benchmarks, we compare \gls{noracl} against static baselines with \gls{ewc} at hidden widths of 16, 32, and 64 neurons per layer, for both one- and two-layer \glspl{mlp}.
+For Binary Split CIFAR-10, we follow \citet{de2026continual} to use a frozen, pre-trained ResNet18 as a fixed encoder and only train (or grow) the two-layer MLP head on top, comparing against static baselines with MLP widths swept from 128 to 1024. \gls{noracl} uses identical growth hyperparameters ($\gamma$, $\varepsilon$, $p$, $C$, $s_{\mathrm{init}}$, $\alpha$) across all MNIST benchmarks and depths; Appendix \Cref{tab:hyperparams_appendix} lists the exact values for all the benchmarks.
 All runs use 5 seeds.
 Following \citet{mirzadeh2022wide}, we report average test accuracy across all tasks seen so far.